 Professional Endodontic Treatment in Idaho Falls

 Millions of teeth are treated and saved each year with root canal therapy.
 During root canal therapy, the inflamed or infected pulp is removed and the inside of the tooth is carefully cleaned and disinfected, then filled and sealed with a rubber-like material called gutta-percha.
 Afterwards, the tooth is restored with a crown or filling for protection.
 After restoration, the tooth continues to function like any other tooth.
+You see, once a tooth is fully grown, it actually has very little need for the internal workings of the tooth like the nerve and the pulp.
+This means that after root canal therapy, your tooth can function just like it had never happened in most situations.

 Does a Root Canal Hurt?